Hube2/acf-to-content/README.md

 There is on instance when this content will be visible and that is when displaying an automatically generated post excerpt.
 The reason for this is that I do not use "post_content" for anything at this point.
-Do to the new block editor I have decided to replace all WP editor fields, both classic and block editor, with ACF WYSIWYG fields.
+Do to the new block editor (~~guberbug~~gutenberg) I have decided to replace all WP editor fields, both classic and block editor, with ACF WYSIWYG fields.
 This means that the only thing that is in "post_content" are ACF field values that I've chosen to put there.
 This causes and issue when displaying excerpts on pages like the search results page because the content really contains nothing.
-If is a good idea to explain the importance of creating good post excerpts to clients, but showing ACF content that is added is better than showing nothing at all.
+It is a good idea to explain the importance of creating good post excerpts to clients, but showing ACF content that is added is better than showing nothing at all.

 ## Field Types Included